Maryland Workers' Compensation Timeline

 - Missed deadlines for reporting the claim.
 Workers’ compensation procedures are time-sensitive.
 Missing a deadline could prevent a worker from obtaining benefits they would otherwise deserve.

 When disputes cannot be resolved with the insurance company, workers do have the right to request a hearing with the Maryland Workers’ Compensation Commission.
-Although an attorney is not required to handle matters before the commission, the other side will be represented by its own counsel.
+Although a work injury attorney is not required to handle matters before the commission, the other side will be represented by its own counsel.
 Trollinger Law urges you to consult with a lawyer before taking on the dispute and appeals process on your own.

 Timeline of a Workers’ Compensation Claim in MD – When Does Workers Comp Kick In?

 There is no way to say how long a workers’ compensation claim will take.
 However, there are some key deadlines to be aware of in workers’ comp in Maryland:

 Notifying an Employer